yurovsky/yurovsky.github.io/_posts/2015-04-02-openocd-dcc-atmel-samd.md

         DSU->DCC[1].reg = data_to_write();
     }

 The dummy have_data_to_write and data_to_write methods can be implemented, for example as part of a simple FIFO that buffers up outgoing characters and pulls them from the FIFO when the DCC is available.
-Your standard C library `_write()' stub implementation would then simply place characters in the FIFO and let a DCC task (or background/idle hook) do the above IO transfer.
+Your standard C library _write() stub implementation would then simply place characters in the FIFO and let a DCC task (or background/idle hook) do the above IO transfer.
 This would enable you to simply `printf()' into the DCC.